skip to main content

 Other websites will list your public IP address along with additional information, such as your rough location and latency.

-How to find your private IP address in Android 11 (Google)
+How to get your private IP address on computers and mobile devices

 Step 3: Tap on the gear icon next to your current Wi-Fi connection.

-The number you want appears under IP Address.
+Step 4: Scroll down the screen.
+The number you want appears under IP address.

 Step 1: Expand the Quick Settings menu from the top and tap on the gear icon.